 Design Considerations

-- Information-Maximizing Pairs: Design adaptive pairing algorithms that prioritize showing project combinations that will yield the most valuable preference data.
+, where low-signal projects are grouped separately before detailed comparisons, progressive ranking, allowing evaluators to refine rankings in multiple passes, and confidence thresholds, skipping redundant comparisons when rankings stabilize. - Information-Maximizing Pairs: Design adaptive pairing algorithms that prioritize showing project combinations that will yield the most valuable preference data.